Shanghai International Film Festival

-"China's biggest film festival" according to the Hollywood Reporter.
-Next to Tokyo International Film Festival, the SIFF is considered by many to be the second biggest film festival in Asia.
-The first festival was held from October 7 to 14, 1993.
-In 2003 there was no festival due to the SARS outbreak.
-Since its beginning in 1993, Shanghai International Film Festival has grown to become an A-category international film festival.

-Every June, the 10-day film festival arrives as scheduled, and it has become an important sight in Shanghai's cultural life.
-The Shanghai Film Festival has screened more than 400 Chinese and foreign films.

-SIFF organized by Shanghai Municipal Administration of Culture, Radio, Film & TV and Shanghai Media & Entertainment Group.
-It awards several "Golden Goblet" Awards (Jīn Jué (金爵)) for best film, best director, best actor/actress, and other categories, as well as a "Special Jury Award."
+The festival is held over a ten-day period every June.
+SIFF is organized by China Film Administration, China Media Group, and the Shanghai government.
+It awards several "Golden Goblet" Awards (Jīn Jué (金爵)) for best film, best director, best actor/actress, and other categories, as well as a "Special Jury Award".
 SIFF Mart consists of the Film Market, China Film Pitch and Catch (CFPC), and Co-production Film Pitch and Catch (Co-FPC).
 The SIFFORUM is a communication platform.

 History

 In 2011, SIFF started a "Film Restoration" program to repair and preserve prints of classic Chinese movies.